DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/communications/school-email-protocol.md

 ## The school email protocol

-Staff are not expected to check email after 6pm, or over the weekend.
-For those who want to prepare for the week ahead, a Sunday evening check should be enough.
+Staff are not expected to check email outside of working hours.
 It is a good idea to draw a line under your working day, to maintain a distinction between work life and school life.

 We also decided all emails must have a descriptive heading to make it clear what the email is about.
 These protocols will be kept under regular review.